Esri/i3s-spec/README.md

 <em>Table 2: Scene layer types and current product versions supporting Scene Layers.</em>

 The list of supported scene layer types in the ArcGIS platform is growing at every release.
 For example, support for <em>PointCloud</em> scene layer is currently in active development.
-The complete specification is expected to be released in Q3 of 2016 and production software implementation shortly in Q4 of 2016.

 ## Contributing